 We do not train our dogs to work with an attachment or tether – our harnesses have a special handle attachment for a child to hold on to but are not attached.
 Our therapy programme focuses on using interventions to engage a child in roadside safety awareness with their dog and reducing sensory integration issues which is the root cause of bolting/absconding behaviours, with the aim of increasing awareness and personal safety rather than restricting the mobility of a child.

 Yes – individual and group Animal-Assisted therapy sessions can be done with our therapists and a fully-trained therapy dog.
-The cost of these sessions are £35.00 and last approximately 30 minutes.
+The cost of these sessions are £50.00 or £75.00 if there is more than one child with additional needs.

 Currently these sessions can only be provided in areas local to our therapy practitioners.
 We are looking to bring on more therapists to be able to provide therapy sessions in other areas of the UK.
-Please contact us for more details.
+Please contact us for more details or see our social media pages for updates.